The Best Free Password Managers of 2025

 1Password was one of the first password managers to exist.
 In some areas, it’s evolved with the times.
 For example, it uses 256-bit AES encryption, which is considered the gold standard and is what some of the top VPNs use to hide online activities.
 But in other areas, 1Password has fallen behind.
 When we reviewed 1Password, we found it ran better on browsers over native apps.
 However, what is missing most is a lifetime free plan.

-Technically, 1Password doesn’t have a free plan like NordPass and Dashlane.
+Technically, 1Password doesn’t have a free plan like Keeper, RoboForm, NordPass, and Dashlane.
 However, we think it’s got the best free trial, even though it only lasts 14 days.
-One of the main reasons is the free trial is extended to the family plan, which NordPass or Dashlane does not offer.
+One of the main reasons is the free trial is extended to the family plan, which none of our other top picks offers.

 >> Check Out: Dashlane Vs. 1Password